ThomasDaheim/GPXEditor/README.md

 ### Update v5.9

-* Added slope chart: similar to height chart but coloring is done based on slope of track/route.
+* Added slope chart: Similar to height chart but coloring is done based on slope of track/route.
+This takes some time to create, even after various speed improvements.
+If things get to slow: there is a preference to disable the slope chart.
 * Create route from selected waypoints.
 * Bugfixes and dependency updates.
 * Added test class TestSunPathForYear.
 Outputs a csv with sunrise/sunset dates for a year for a given lat/lon location.
 The csv contains the astronomical sunrise/sunset dates and the "real" ones, when the sun is above the local horizon.